nymtech/nym/documentation/operators/src/testing/performance.md

 > To configure your node for a testing event, visit [node setup page](node-setup.md).

-Nym Mixnet has been running on mainnet for quite some time already.
+Nym Mixnet has been running on mainnet for quite some time.
 There is still work to be done in order for the network to meet its full potential - mass adoption of privacy through fully distributed Mixnet.

-Nym therefore calls out the decentralised community of operators to join the Performance testing events in order to **overall increase quality of Nym Mixnet**.
+Nym therefore calls out the decentralised community of operators to join a series of Performance testing events in order to **overall increase quality of Nym Mixnet**.
 The main takeaways of such event are:

 1. Understanding of the network behavior under full load
     - How many mixnet client users can all active set entry gateways handle simultaneously?
     - How much sustained IP traffic can a subset of mainnet nodes sustain?
 2. Needed improvements of Nym Node binaries to improve the throughput on mainnet
 3. Measurement of required machine specs
 4. Raw data record